TnTech-ECE/CapstoneStarterRepo/ProjectilePathSensor.md

 | Total | 561 mA |

 ### Complying with Laser Saftey Standards
 The Ky-008 sensor is marketed as a low power laser with a 5 mW output power [CITE THIS].
 This laser is a continous with a 650 nm wavelength [Cite This] , and that classifies this laser as a Class 3R [Cite this].
 Class 3R lasers are considered safe, but if exposed for a long period injury is possible.
 According to ANSI Z136.1 the use of a Class 3R laser no Prcedural and Administrative Controls, Training, Medical Surveillance, and LSO is required [Cite THIS] , and additionally ANSI Z136.1 reccomends an intrabeam viewing time of less than .25 seconds.
-With the design of the laser array it is expected to have zero intrabeam viewing in order to keep all.
+With the design of the laser array it is expected to have zero intrabeam viewing in order to keep all observers safe.
 ## Bill of Materials

 | Item | Part Number | Quantity | Price Per Unit | Total Cost |